 salt and pepper

-Toss to coat, then press firmly to cover bottom of pan.
+Toss to coat, then press firmly to cover the bottom of the pan.
 Set aside while preparing ricotta filling.

 In a small bowl, combine ricotta, parmesan, eggs, garlic, salt and pepper.